amclark42/so-youre-planning-to-vote-2020/README.md

 2020 is a difficult year to have a U.S. presidential election.
 Between the Covid-19 pandemic and voter disenfrancisement, we’re facing an election season full of fear and confusion.
 I compiled this document and a [companion list of resources](./sources-and-resources.md) to try to cut through that confusion and give others a place to start planning their vote.

-**The information here was not compiled in a vacuum, and it is *not* comprehensive.** For transparency, some notes about me: I only have lived experience with voting in Illinois and Massachusetts.
+**The information here was not compiled in a vacuum, and it is *not* comprehensive.** There are questions I have not thought to ask, and scenarios I have not considered.
+For transparency, some notes about me: I only have lived experience with voting in Illinois and Massachusetts.
 I am white and Mexican, and genderqueer.
 I have:

 * never been homeless;
 * never had a police record;